Crushing the UAE Tour: Grip Strength and the Pelotons Hidden Power

 The Climber’s Disadvantage

-Climbers like and faced a different reality.
+Climbers like Ben O'Connor and Isaac del Toro faced a different reality.
 Scoring in the 40kg to 50kg range, these athletes are the Ferraris of the mountains—built for speed and efficiency, not raw crushing power.
 Their lower scores aren't a sign of weakness but of specialization.
 In the pursuit of vertical speed, every gram of non-essential muscle is a penalty.
 Yet, even they found that mental focus and technique could bump their numbers.
 Strength is a skill, and even a fatigued climber can find an extra 5kg when their pride is on the leaderboard.

 Claim Your Strength